Raise default rates

 Note that this does not enable more bandwidth - it just distributes them over frames differently.
 Generally, this should make sure each frame updates at least SOMETHING, and total dropouts that even lack player position updates get minimized.

 #4 Updated by merlijn about 2 years ago

 - Status changed from New to In Progress

 We are now testing this branch on the overkill server, and when vehicles is empty we will restart that one too.
 I suppose it is difficult to really make sure it performs well, but so far after playing on overkill for a bit I surely do not see anything bad about it.

 Let's see if the complaints about lag will go down, or do you have a better way of testing?

 I'm not sure how to properly test the new "alternate" behaviour too, but possibly tZork does know?

-#5 Updated by tZork almost 2 years ago
+#5 Updated by tZork about 2 years ago

 I haven't spotted any issues either (tough mind you im always lagging due to my own bad connection, so.. i guess it don't mean much :P), as for alternate behavior, i guess that would be "net_usesizelimit 1; net_test 0; net_bursttime 0.1".
 I could set up some cmd's for switching between the two, tough i don't know it they "take" at once..?

-#6 Updated by merlijn almost 2 years ago
+#6 Updated by merlijn about 2 years ago

 From a little more testing, I'd say this code is a big improvement - but could still be better.
 Perhaps the bursts can be a little bit higher and that will really fix it.